njbannister15/RuvonInference/docs/part6-article.md

 # Part 6: Request Queue System and Sequential Processing Architecture

-*Building a production-ready inference queue with real-time monitoring and stress testing capabilities*
+*Building a production-ready inference queue with real-time monitoring and modular CLI architecture*

 ## Overview

-In Part 6 of our 20-part vLLM series, we implement a comprehensive request queue system that handles multiple concurrent requests through sequential processing.
-This foundational architecture demonstrates the core principles of production LLM serving while setting the stage for advanced batching techniques in Parts 7-8.
+In Part 6 of our 20-part inference engine series, we implement a comprehensive request queue system that handles multiple concurrent requests through sequential processing.
+This educational implementation demonstrates core principles of production LLM serving (inspired by systems like vLLM) while setting the stage for advanced batching techniques in Parts 7-8.

 ## What We Built